LordRusk/gocaudices/readme.md

 # An extremely simple dwmblocks alternative
 Gocaudices is a dwmblocks alternative written in GO in less than 100 SLOC using [xgb](https://github.com/BurntSushi/xgb).

-## Why?
+## About
-Dwmblocks in incredibly poorly written, it gets the job done, but not very well.
 I wrote this alternative to be simple, fast, and elegant.
 This project is never meant to exceed 100 SLOC in the base build.

 ## How-To
 Gocaudices is configured through editing it's source code.
 This makes it extremely slim, fast, and secure.
 Since `main.go` is only ~100 SLOC, it makes it extremely simple to edit and add features.